Soman: History

 During World War II, research into nerve agents continued in the United States and Germany.
 In summer 1944, soman, a colorless liquid with a camphor odor (designated GD by the United States), was developed by the Germans.
 Soman proved to be even more toxic than tabun and sarin.
 Nobel Laureate Richard Kuhn together with Konrad Henkel discovered soman during research into the pharmacology of tabun and sarin at the Kaiser Wilhelm Institute for Medical Research at Heidelberg.
 This research was commissioned by the German Army.
 Soman was produced in small quantities at a pilot plant at the IG Farben factory in Ludwigshafen.
 It was never used in World War II.

 Producing or stockpiling soman was banned by the 1993 Chemical Weapons Convention.
 When the convention entered force, the parties declared worldwide stockpiles of 9,057 tonnes of soman.
-As of December 2015, 84% of the stockpiles had been destroyed.
+The stockpiles were destroyed by 2018.

 The crystal structure of soman complexed with acetylcholinesterase was determined by Millard et al. in 1999 by X-ray crystallography: 1som.
 Other solved acetylcholinesterase structures with soman bound to them include 2wfz, 2wg0 and 2wg1.